binjeh/Karen/README.md

 but there will be neither guides nor setup help.<br>

 ### Why does `go get / build / ...` not work?
-Golang's ecosystem is pretty good - but not for us.
+Golang's ecosystem is pretty good - but not for us.<br>
 Karen has a lot of features that required me (@sn0w) to read hundrets of websites just to get to the one sad conclusion:

 "Go has a nice set of tools but they're useless for us"